Husky, small, cute or tall, it's time to celebrate National Puppy Day on March 23rd.

 wear on shoes & slippers.

 • Puppies need to chew in order to develop strong teeth.
-As a result, they're often found chomping on shoes, gloves, curtains, furniture .... and anything else in site!
+As a result, they're often found chomping on shoes, gloves, curtains, furniture .... and anything else in sight!
 Avoid having to discipline them by providing lots of chew toys as they are developing.

 • Viewing pictures of puppies made people better at their jobs, at least according to one Japanese study.
 Workers were a lot more relaxed and focused on a given task by starting their day with a puppy break.